Age: 10 yrs

 ROLLINS HAS A BITE HISTORY.

 Rollins had a rough start.
 His previous owners found him abandoned, malnourished and almost unconscious near an abandoned building with other dogs inside barking to get out.
 We’re so glad they found him and took him in!
 Unfortunately, they both work and recently decided that Rollins would be happier with a family who could give him more time.
 Rollins certainly loves attention!
 He has been getting plenty in his foster home as they have gotten to know him, but now he’s ready for a forever home with a loving person or family that he can call his own!

 Rollins has allergies and since he is allergic to cats and birds, we’ll have to say no to potential adopters who have kitties or pet birds.
-Little kids find it hard to resist picking up little dogs, so we are saying children over 12--we would all feel awful if he was accidentally dropped and injured.
+Little kids find it hard to resist picking up little dogs, so we are saying no to children under 15--we would all feel awful if he was accidentally dropped and injured, plus he has a bite history, so it's just not smart to have him around children.
 Rollins is not always so fond of other dogs.
 He can get along with other dogs and he does well on walks, but we think he would be happiest as an only pet.
 He snapped at a foster fur-sibling and also the family dog in his previous home and food is definitely a trigger.